preciofishbone/OmniaDocs/document-management/administrator/settings/index.rst

 Display Format (Server or Client)
 ***********************************
 Set the date and time format that should be used in ODM.
-I needed, you cen set different values for the server and clients respectively.
+I needed, you can set different values for the server and clients respectively.
 If you’re not certain what the result will be for a certain format, a preview is shown to the far right:

 .. image:: odm-display-format.png